aditya-repo/aditya-repo/README.md

 A clean and minimal showcase of some of my hobbies and side work — built with **Next.js**, **Tailwind CSS**, and **TypeScript**.

 - 💍 **[Wedding Planner](https://weddinplanner2.vercel.app)**
 A simple yet effective app to plan weddings.
-It connects vendors and clients through an easy-to-use platform — all from the comfort of your home.
+It connects vendors and clients through an easy-to-use platform — all from the comfort of your home (inspired by wedmegood.com).

 ## 🧭 What's Next?